-The three market price methods used for these two approaches are rental equivalence, user cost and net acquisition
+The four market price methods the can be used for these two approaches are rental equivalence, user cost, opportunity cost and net acquisition ii) The rental market may not be controlled and rent may not be subsidized by authorities or market prices governed in some other way.

-Rental equivalence is computed in many places where rental markets are strong and rental changes can be used for properties in the general market that correspond to owner-occupied housing.
+Rental equivalence is computed in many places where rental markets are strong and rental changes can be used for properties in the general market that correspond to owneroccupied housing.
 The rental equivalent then changes in accordance with the rent for those apartments.
-A necessary condition for this is i) that the rental market be large enough for there to be types and sizes of properties in the rental market which are comparable to those in owner-occupied housing, and that the market rent rate be used as an equivalent of rent changes for owner-occupied housing. ii) that the rental market not be controlled and that rent not be subsidized by the authorities or market prices governed in some other way. iii) that cost borne by landlords but not by tenants or those living in owner-occupied housing not be included in price measurements.
-The rental equivalence approach cannot be used in Iceland because of how small the rental market is and also because of the Icelandic market's difference in composition from what generally applies to owner-occupied housing.
+A necessary condition for this is:

+iii) That cost born by landlords, but not by tenants or those living in owneroccupied housing, should not be included in price measurements.

+The rental equivalence approach is not used in Iceland because of how small the rental market is and also because of the Icelandic market's difference in composition from what generally applies to owner-occupied housing.
 The majority of Icelanders, or about 80%, live in owner-occupied housing according to the household expenditures survey.

 In instances where the rental market is small, the service flow from owner-occupied housing can be measured in terms of simple user cost (Diewert (2002), p.
 621 and (2003a) p.
 28 and 53) in similar way as in the Icelandic consumer price index.
 The annuity (imputed rent) is computed from the property's market price, and the imputed housing rent is measured on the basis of certain real interest rates and depreciation.
 Real interest is the required return on (or opportunity cost of) capital tied up in the property or taken on credit.
 Property wear is taken into account by basing depreciation on an estimate of the lifetime of the property.
 Consideration is shown for use of the housing, or residence in it, but the return on the investment is calculated with the real long-term interest rate.
 Price changes are determined mostly by changes in the market price of all properties sold and to some extent by changes in real interest.
 The consumer price index measures short-term price changes, providing that there is no substitution between living in owner-occupied housing and renting, in other words that due to the tiny size of the rental market, it is not possible in the short-term to sell the housing and rent other housing instead.

 Although several countries calculate the housing in the index as a user cost, none of them use real interest rates for calculating user cost except Iceland.
 In Iceland longer mortgages are granted in real terms and usually indexed with the CPI.
 In some countries mortgage profiles are used but they only reflect the life time of the mortgage not the house (durable) and it is often very difficult to separate financing used for housing from other financing.
 Some countries use market prices of houses to evaluate depreciation or the mortgage rate.